Skip to main content

 ◆ root

 Changes are organized into a Directed Acyclic Graph (DAG) of changes in the same way commits are in Git.
 This means that changes can have multiple parents and multiple children which allow for branching and merging.
-You can modify the change DAG with all the operations you’re familiar with: branching, merging, rebasing, reverting, cherry-picking, etc.
+You can modify the change DAG with all the operations you’re familiar with: branching, merging, rebasing, reverting, cherry-picking, etc. Create a new change on top of an existing one by passing its id as base_change_id.
+The message serves as the change description.

 Bookmarks